Carolina Law launches professional clothing program, aligning donations with student needs

 Al believed presentation mattered.
 Even in hospice, he chose what to wear each morning.
 “He would know what he was going to wear, even in the house, because he wanted to feel good about getting dressed in the morning,” Gail said.

 Gail refused.
-She and a friend loaded the car with suits, ties, corduroys, and shoes, then drove two hours to make the deadline.
+She wanted to ensure the clothing arrived safely.
+She and a friend loaded the car with suits, ties, corduroys, and shoes, and she drove them two hours to Chapel Hill with her daughter to make it before the event.
 When Wade expressed amazement that she’d made it, Gail looked at her and said: “Timing is everything.”

 She was right.
 Sixty students left with professional clothing that day.
+The drive drew on both past and new donations from alumni, faculty, staff, and students.
+Some clothing was reserved at the law school for students to borrow for interviews, while other items were provided for students to keep.
 “Self-esteem,” Gail said.
 “I want them to feel that they can compete.
 If you look your best, you do your best.”

 The turnout exceeded everything Kordon had imagined.
 “I knew the Carolina Law community was close-knit, but this was beyond what I imagined,” she said.
 “It especially meant a lot to see individuals outside of the Carolina Law community donate for the love of the game.”